lgreski/datasciencedepot/gettingstarted.md

 Students studying data science ask lots of questions about how to break into the field from another line of work.

 My primary advice to someone starting out in data science is actually general job seeking advice.
-Since 75% of jobs are found through people's contact networks (reference: 2015 personal conversation with a consultant at the Lee Harrison Hecht outplacement firm), a beginning data scientist needs to develop a contact network that includes data scientists.
+Since 75% of jobs are found through people's contact networks (reference: 2015 personal conversation with a consultant at the Lee Harrison Hecht career coaching firm), a beginning data scientist needs to develop a contact network that includes data scientists.

 The toughest part of any job search is getting past the keyword-based resume filters employed by many HR departments.
 Building your network is the best way to get past the automated resume filters.